Bassett88/arkosR36S/ArkOS-Emulators-and-Ports-information.md

 Instructions: The game is an open-source port and is already included and ready to go.
 Just start SDLPoP from Ports in the emulationstation menu.

 ### VVVVVV
 Instructions: The free Make and Play Edition data.zip file is already included.
-Just start VVVVVV from Ports in emulationstation menu.
+Just start VVVVVV from Ports in the emulationstation menu.
 You can also add your own purchased copy of the data.zip from your VVVVVV into the /roms/ports/VVVVVV folder if you prefer that version instead.

 ### Wolfenstein 3D
 Instructions: Wolfenstein 3D shareware episode 1 is already included and ready to go.
 You can add your own registered copy into the /roms/ports/ecwolf folder.